 He left a will dated 12 July 1829, which was recorded in Albemarle Co.
 Va.
 Will Book 9, p.
 441. Some researchers claim he was living in Madison County, Kentucky when he died, in spite of the fact his will was probated in Virginia.
 We are researching this line and will adjust this page accordingly as we sort out the facts.
 It appears most of his sons settled in Kentucky.

 Will of John Ballard – July 12, 1829.
 In the name of God amen.
-I John Ballard & .. of the County and State of Virginia, being in declining health but of sound and disposing mind, memory and understanding considering the certainties of which and the uncertainties of the time thereof and being desirous to settle my worldly affairs do therefore make and declare this my last will and testament in manner and form following viz: after my just debts are paid I devise and bequeath as follows.
+I John Ballard Senr. of Alb.
+County and State of Virginia, being in declining health but of sound and disposing memory and understanding, considering the certainty of death and the uncertainty of the time thereof, and being desirous to settle my worldly affairs do therefore make and declare this my last will and testament in manner and form following viz: after my just debts are paid, I devise and bequeath as follows.

 Item, My will is that all my land be sold at public auction upon a deal of one, two or three years or more, two or three annual payments either as my executors may think proper and the money from the sale to the disposed of as I herein after direct.

-Item, my will is that all my personal property shall be equally divided amongst my children named Edward Ballard, James Ballard, David Ballard, John Ballard’s two sons, Nicholas Ballard, and I lend my daughter Elizabeth Jarman her part of my estate to the managed and disposed as is herein after divided to them and their heirs and lawfully begotten of their bodies.
+Item, my will is that all my personal property shall be equally divided amongst my children named Edward Ballard, James Ballard, David Ballard, John Ballard’s two sons, Nicholas Ballard, and I lend my daughter Elizabeth Jarman her part of my estate to the managed and disposed as is herein after directed, to them and their heirs so lawfully begotten of their bodies.

 Item my will is that my son John Ballard’s sons shall pay the sum of one hundred dollars to my estate which they owe said estate.

-Item, I give my son John’s sons the sum of three hundred and eighty eight dollars to make them equal to above.
-I made my other children bearing date Sept.
+Item, I give my son John’s sons the sum of three hundred and eighty eight dollars to make them equal to a lone [loan] I made my other children, bearing date Sept.
 30th, 1826.

 Item, My daughter Elizabeth Jarman shall pay my estate fifty dollars.

-Item, My will is that my sons William and Wilson Ballard shall share equal part of my estate in money of land and if there be not money enough to make them equal with the other children they are to make them up equal and if there be a … of money after making William and Wilson equal to those that have Negroes, it is to be divided equally amongst all my children.
+Item, My will is that my sons William and Wilson Ballard shall share equal part of my estate in money or bond, and if there be not money enough to make them equal with the other children, they are to make themselves equal and if there be a residue of money after making William and Wilson equal to those that have Negroes, it is to be divided equally amongst all my children.

-Item, My will is that the girl Ann which I lent my son Wilson shall be divided with my other Negroes as I have above directed and he shall have two hundred and eighty eight dollars in money in her steed.
+Item, My will is that the girl Ann which I lent my son Wilson shall be divided with my other Negroes as I have above directed and he (Wilson) shall have two hundred and eighty eight dollars in money in her stead.

-Item, My son William and Wilson and my daughter Jarman has each had a bed and bolster without furniture for which I wish a reasonable destribution made at the dividing of my property.
+Item, My sons William and Wilson and my daughter Jarman has each had a bed and bolster without furniture for which I wish a reasonable deduction made at the dividing of my property.

-Item, I will and special desire is that Pleasant Jarman shall have no right nor title to any part of my estate in that may fall to his wife Elizabeth but that the part of said Elizabeth shall be for the benefit of her children as is herein after directed.
-After the death of my daughter, I give her to my children not only those that are born of her body now but also those that may be born of her hereafter three Negroes namely, Lize, Washington & Harry exclusively of the equal or duties paid which will fall to their mother at the division of my property.
-These Negroes and also the childs part of my estate aforesaid which will fall to daughter Elizabeth will & shall be in the absolute care and management of my sons Edward and David Ballard or either one of them from my … until the death of Elizabeth Jarman.
-I further constituted my sons Edward & David or either of them to be my legal agent to manage and act for my daughter Elizabeth until her death and lastly I do hereby constitute and appoint my friend Nathaniel Thompson and Edward Thomson or either of them to be executors to this my last will and testament.
-Revoking and canceling all former wills made by me here before.
+Item.
+My will and special desire is that Pleasant Jarman shall have no right nor title to any part of my estate in that may fall to his wife Elizabeth, but that the part of said Elizabeth’s shall be for the benefit of her children as is herein after directed.
+After the death of my daughter Elizabeth I give her to my children not only those that are born of her body now, but also those that may be born of her hereafter three Negroes namely, Lize, Washington & Harry exclusive of the equal or child’s part which will fall to their mother at the division of my property.
+The sd.
+Negroes and also the child’s part of my estate aforesaid which will fall to daughter Elizabeth will & shall be in the absolute care and management of my sons Edward and David Ballard or either one of them, from now until the death of sd.
+Elizabeth Jarman.
+I further constitute my sons Edward & David Ballard or either of them to be my legal agent to manage and act for my daughter Elizabeth until her death.
+And lastly I do hereby constitute and appoint my friend Nathaniel Thompson and Edward Thompson or either of them to be executors to this my last will and testament.
+Revoking and annulling all former wills made by me heretofore.

 The wording of the will suggests several of his children were from different mothers, though we have not yet definitively determined which children were the product of which marriage.
 We will divide them as another research has, but have not yet verified this information.
 We do know that David Ballard named a son Thompson.